ABOUT OUR VIRTUAL PROGRAMS

 Winter/Spring 2021 Virtual Programs

 Our Winter/Spring 2021 virtual programs presented a variety of experts from the garden world and two special virtual program series devoted to exploring the cultural importance of gardens.
-No matter where you live, our virtual programs will engage you in conversations about the why of gardening, not just the how-to.
+These virtual programs engaged viewers in conversations about the why of gardening, not just the how-to.
 Read more.